-As at 31 December 2017, the fair values of the investment properties amounted to \$\$7,300,000 and is categorised within level 3 of the fair value hierarchy.
+As at 31 December 2018, the fair values of the freehold properties and leasehold property recorded as investment properties amounted to \$\$7,300,000 (2017: \$\$7,300,000) and \$\$15.5 million respectively and is categorised within level 3 of the fair value hierarchy.
 The fair values were determined using the comparison approach, where it is based on comparable market transactions that considered the sales of similar properties that have been transferred in the open market with the significant unobservable input being the price per square metre where any significant isolated increases (decreases) in this input would result in a significantly higher (lower) fair value measurement.